 Buoyancy: 15.5–22 pounds of buoyancy

 These are flotation devices that are intended for specific water activities.
-Special use life jackets are designed for sailboard harness, deck suit, paddling vest, commercial white water vest, or float coats.
+Special-use life jackets are designed for sailboard harnesses, deck suits, paddling vests, commercial white water vests, or float coats.

 Type V- Hybrid Inflation and some special notes

 Buoyancy: 7.5 pounds of built-in foam buoyancy (can be inflated up to 22 pounds)

 This type is recommended to use where rescue is nearby.
 It is designed for light boat activities such as kayaking, canoeing, and paddling.
 Most Type 5 hybrid inflatable has harnesses or over-the-head entry foam.